outdreamer/build-a-cure-1/docs/objects/problem.md

           - breaking variance into subsets that match existing variance handlers
           - combining variance handlers to match variance source
           - combining variance sources to match variance handlers

+## Problem examples

+- common task that is done in endless incorrect ways bc of lack of rule enforcement (like building & securing an api) when there's one clear way to do it:
+  - generate api using latest patches against all known vulns, and adapt logic without adjusting security measures in generated code
+  - even more secure is to generate code as user intents are identified & validated, so no code exists pre-runtime except:
+    - intent-derivation & validation code
+    - code to generate functions to supply resources for a valid intent
+  - as valid intents are identified:
+    - 'request data they have permission to access, which is also validated as relevant to them'
+  - code is generated on-demand:
+    - 'generate function to fetch data, using optimal data request function determined by intent-matching, or without that, determined by best manually determined algorithm & with latest manual patches'

+- inefficiency problem
+  - attributes:
+    - granular/conflicting intent (only serves one intent optimally at sacrifice of another related intent that people often need together)
+    - lack of clarity in cost/benefit structures (bc of abstraction, its not clear how a tool will provide a cost when interacting with another tool)
+  - how do you minimize inefficiencies in workflow
+    - translating task into clear requirements to reduce questions
+    - identifying information gaps to distribute information where its relevant & needed

+- problem-handling problem
+  - what strategies do you use for anticipating problems (of a certain type & in general)
+  - add error-generation
+    - add diagrams for error types:
+      - misalignment
+      - assumptions without supporting logical/information links
+      - incorrect position/function/structure/scope/limit/range/definition
+    - examples:
+      - p-hacking
+        - what range of significance levels do verified processes exhibit (when first noticed/converging/diverging/decaying)?
+      - nearest neighbors hacking
+  - give example of error types mapped to structural deficits

+- planning problem
+  - how much time do you invest in planning & what are your planning strategies to avoid having to solve problems later?

+- learning problem

+  - how do you educate yourself on inherent limitations of a tool
+    - if its designed for another intent
+    - if its too new for advanced error handling
+    - common problems with tool or third party tool integrations in forum posts/issues
+    - corrections/features added by user request in version/release history (to address user identified problems or misunderstandings)

+## Identify obvious errors possible in a solution

+    - assumptions:
+      - in a data visualization tool, an obvious error is data leakage (revealing data that shouldnt be shown to the user)
+      - data that is retrievable is assumed to be relevant to the user

+    - example:

+      - if youre tracking the movement of particles in a square shaped container and two of your variables track the movements between opposite corners, their movement might seem directly related, but the reason theyre moving is not a variable relationship, but the shapes nearest to them determining their motion
+        - this error (illusion of relationship) has the error stack:
+          - mistaking correlation for similarity/equivalence/causation
+          - misidentifying variables
+            - there shouldnt be variables for the movement in each corner
+            - the variables should be the placement/other attributes of influential objects like corners if the shape isnt as simple as a clearly defined archetype like a square, or the function to generate the shapes having those influential objects
+          - mistaking indirect cause for direct cause
+            - the reason theyre related is a causal relationship they have in common (shape of corners) but its not a direct relationship (movement in corner A determines or is equivalent to movement in corner B)
+        - this is an obvious error of the problem type 'determining movement between shapes' with the attribute:
+          - 'shapes having multiple similar sub-objects like corners which can produce the illusion of relationships'
+          - which is sub-type of the problem type: 'alignment isnt direct relevance'
+        - how would you identify this obvious error in the above problem of predicting movement of particles within a shape container?
+          1. you could start on a high level by looking for known error types (false positive) or error causes (false assumption)
+          2. you could also start on a low level by generating the full set of different shape configuration data within a space & examining them for errors
+            - you can generate the full set of different shape configurations using types, core functions, & interactions:
+              - shape types (square, triangle)
+              - shape core functions (transforms: scale, remove, expand)
+              - shape interactions (combine, collide, oppose)
+              - shape components (corners, inflection points, extremes, arcs, diagonals, angles, edges, centers)
+            - and then examining them for error types & causes, given error type definitions
+              - 'false positive' means 'something that looks like something else but isnt'
+                - this can manifest in the problem space as:
+                  - 'two different relationships seeming like the same or related relationship'
+                    - which in this problem space could be the motion of particles in two similar sub-shapes like corners
+          3. you could start with common errors in this & similar problem spaces or space stacks
+            - given that a common problem is 'similarity implying relationship' in the stack of spaces (adjacent/causative dimensions), does that problem show up in this problem space, and if so, where is it likeliest to show up? (where are the similarities that could create a false correlation)
+          4. you could derive the obvious errors using problem space metadata